DidacRomero/Fog-of-War/docs/README.md

 If you want to implement this method into your code, you can check [this link](https://stackoverflow.com/questions/13654753/sdl-drawing-negative-circles-fog-of-war=) where the method is explained in detail and coded in Simple Direct-Media Layer.
 I also took the photos of this implementation from this explanation.

 ### 2D visibility approach
+This approach is typically used in 2D Top-Down View games and it simulates vision depending on the position of our character and the walls that surround him/her.
+Please note that images and information were taken both from [Red Blob Games 2D Visibility article](https://www.redblobgames.com/articles/visibility/) and from [this video](https://www.youtube.com/watch?v=fc3nnG2CG8U) by [One Lone Coder](http://onelonecoder.com/).

+As I've said before, in this approach we will determine which parts are visible and which are not depending on our player's position and the walls/environment surrounding it.
+The first approach for this, would be to raycast from the center of the player as an aproximation.

+But that is not efficient, so we should look for a more lighweight and intelligent way to determine the beginning and ending of the walls.
+This way we can raycast directly to them to generate the triangular shapes that are visible.
+Once we have determined which are these triangles, we subtract them to the black layer covering the screen to create visibility.
+In the case of the image, the triangles are filled in yellow.

+But there's a problem to that if our map is tile based and we are checking each corner of each tile so we need a way to abstractly represent our map from this.

+To this.

+In this video by One Lone Coder, the implementation of 2D visibility and the abstraction of the map is explained and coded in detail.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fc3nnG2CG8U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>